rebelsky/csc207c/_labs/binary-search.md

   assertException(-1, array)
 ```

 Implement this test.
+Note that you need not use JUnit for the testing;
+you can just write code that prints error messages if any of the assertions
+fail.

-Then repair any bugs you find in your implementation
+If the test finds any bugs in your implementation of binary search, repair
-of binary search.
+those bugs.

 Note that I've found this test very useful.
 A surprising number of
 pieces of code fail just one or two of the many assertions in this test.